Belgrave Hall: Construction

-The Cradocks
+Cradock family

-Edmund Cradock (cousin of Edmund Cradock of Knighton and nephew of Henry Hastings of Belgrave Old Hall) and his wife Anne are presumed to have moved into what was then known as 'The Mansion House' by 1713.
-However Edmund died while visiting Bath on 21 April 1715, two years after the house was completed.
-Under the terms of the will, his married daughter Jane was to receive £1,000, with the residue split equally between the two younger children, who, like their parents, were named Anne and Edmund.
+Edmund Cradock (cousin of Edmund Cradock of Knighton and nephew of Henry Hastings of Belgrave Old Hall) and his wife Anne are presumed to have moved into what was then known as "The Mansion House" by 1713.
+However, Edmund died while visiting Bath on 21 April 1715, two years after the house was completed.
+In accordance with his will, his married daughter Jane was to be given £1,000, and the remaining assets were to be divided equally between the two younger children, also called Anne and Edmund.
 Their mother received nothing from the will, and it is unknown how long she survived her husband.
-In order to begin distributing the assets of the estate the executors agreed the sale of The Mansion House in February 1716 for £1,350 to John Simons who bought a further 16 acres of land nearby the following year.
+In order to begin distributing the assets of the estate the executors agreed the sale of the Mansion House in February 1716 for £1,350 to John Simons, who bought a further sixteen acres of land nearby the following year.
 There may have been a delay in the payment for these as an interest payment also became due.
 However, the beneficiaries were clearly disappointed with both the slowness and the amount realised by the estate.
 They had anticipated a total of some £5,000 including property and effects, but by the time debts and costs had been paid, there was not much left beyond the £1,000 left to Jane.
 In 1718-19 the actions of the executors were challenged by the younger daughter Anne and her new husband, James Holwell, who filed a petition to the Court of Chancery.
-The outcome of the case is not clear, but The Mansion House remained firmly in the possession of John and Helen Simons.
+The outcome of the case is not clear, but the Mansion House remained in the possession of John and Helen Simons.

-The Simons family
+Simons family

-John Simons had previously inherited the land opposite the hall, which at that time was orchards and paddocks running down to the River Soar.
-John and Helen had two sons, and when, in 1750, John died, he had land and property elsewhere to leave to his elder son, Revd Nicholas Simons.
+John Simons had previously inherited the land opposite the hall, which at that time comprised orchards and paddocks running down to the River Soar.
+John and Helen had two sons.
+When John died in 1750, he had land and property elsewhere to leave to his elder son, Revd Nicholas Simons.
 The younger son, Nicholas, inherited the now extensive Belgrave Hall estate.
-However, within 7 years Nicholas had mortgaged the property, and in 1757 he moved to Gumley, and let out Belgrave Hall to an old family friend, Sarah Boothby.
+However, within seven years Nicholas had mortgaged the property, and in 1757 he moved to Gumley.
+He let out Belgrave Hall to an old family friend, Sarah Boothby.
 In 1766 Sarah died, and, unable to make their mortgage repayments, Nicholas and his wife Elizabeth appeared in court.
-The result was that the Hall and lands were put up for sale, and bought by William Southwell, a linen draper from Nottingham, who along with his brother-in-law, William Vann, based their framework knitting business at the Hall, utilising the substantial outhouses for warehousing and office space.
+The result was that the Hall and lands were put up for sale, and were bought by William Southwell, a linen draper from Nottingham.
+Along with his brother-in-law, William Vann, they based their framework knitting business at the Hall, utilising the substantial outhouses for warehousing and office space.